- A.I. Chatbots Want Your Health Records. Tread Carefully.by Brian X. Chen and Teddy Rosenbluth on 24 March 2026 at 05:03

 - How the A.I.
-Boom Could Push Up the Price of Your Next PCby Don Clark and Loren Elliott on 29 January 2026 at 16:13
+Boom Could Push Up the Price of Your Next PCby Don Clark and Loren Elliott on 13 February 2026 at 04:50

 A.I. companies are buying up memory chips, causing the prices of those components — which are also used in laptops and smartphones — to soar.